NessJade96/Express.js-Note-Taker/README.md

 3. http://localhost:3001/api/notes shows the db of notes as an object and renders them on the left hand side of the page.

 4. Created the DELETE API call so users can delete / remove their notes.
 I did have troubles looking this up online, and I ended up changing the key id in the notes db and it now works :)

+5. Upload to Heroku, screenshot added and walkthrough video recorded and linked.